Kaltsoon/nosql/material/3-mongo-operations.md

 MongoDB supports similar aggregation operations as SQL's `GROUP BY` clause and aggregation functions such as `COUNT` and `SUM`.
 Read the [Aggregation Pipeline](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/) guide.
 Then, implement and execute the following aggregations in MongoDB Shell:

 1. Display the total number of books in the library.
 Hint: [$group](https://www.mongodb.com/docs/manual/reference/operator/aggregation/group/) (take a look at the [examples](https://www.mongodb.com/docs/manual/reference/operator/aggregation/group/#examples)) and [$count](https://www.mongodb.com/docs/manual/reference/operator/aggregation/count-accumulator/) operators
-2. Display the total number of book copies in the libary.
+2. Display the total number of book copies in the library.
 Hint: [$sum](https://www.mongodb.com/docs/manual/reference/operator/aggregation/sum/) operator
 3. Display the number of books by each author
 4. Display the number of book copies by each author
 5. Display the number of book copies in the "Fantasy" category.
 Hint: [$match](https://www.mongodb.com/docs/manual/reference/operator/aggregation/match/) operator